iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 10. Filter Posts by the userselected Category and Display the UI - Angular RXJS.
 11. DataStream vs Action Stream.Difference Between the two Observables Streams in Angular RXJS.
 12. Create Action Stream using Behaviour Subject and Filter posts with Selected Category - Angular RXJS
+13. Create the Posts UI to Share the Action Stream between the components in Angular RXJS.